 Aggressive campaigning and advocacy by CalChamber-led coalitions dampened enthusiasm for tax increases and new taxes, including an energy tax that raises the price of gasoline and California-produced crude oil.

-With the various new programs undergoing implementation, California will be required to have a far more diversified portfolio of energy sources.
+With the various new programs being implemented, California will be required to have a far more diversified portfolio of energy sources.
 In order for the state to meet these requirements for energy efficiency, renewable standards and greenhouse gas reductions, projects must be streamlined through the approval process, which means that effective inter-agency collaboration and communication is necessary.

 Climate Change, Energy,